Whitegoods Help article

 Spangler gave one of his machines to his cousin Susan Troxel Hoover, who used it at home and was impressed.
 She told her husband, William Henry “Boss” Hoover, and his son Herbert.
 The Hoovers were leather goods manufacturers, also based in North Canton.
 William Hoover saw the commercial potential of Spangler’s invention, bought the patent rights, and founded The Hoover Company to manufacture the machines commercially.
 The inventor sold his creation; the investor put his name on it.
 Spangler received a royalty arrangement and continued to work for the company, but it is Hoover’s name that has been associated with the vacuum cleaner ever since.

-This founding story is worth knowing not just as a historical footnote, but because it explains why one of the most generic terms in British English carries the name of an Ohio leather merchant rather than the man who actually built the machine.
+The inventor sold his creation; the investor put his name on it.
+One of the most generic terms in British English carries the name of an Ohio leather merchant rather than the asthmatic janitor who actually built the machine.

-How Hoover became a word in the English language
+How did Hoover become a verb in the English language?

 Hoover’s domination of the UK vacuum cleaner market through the mid-twentieth century was so complete that the brand name underwent a process linguists call genericisation, becoming a verb and common noun rather than just a brand identifier.
 To “hoover” the carpet, to get the “hoover” out, to give the house a “quick hoover” – all of these phrases entered everyday British English and have remained there long after Hoover ceased to be the only, or even the most commercially significant, vacuum cleaner brand in the UK market.